unalignedcoder/moonReader-exporter/README.md

 ## Installation

-1. Download `mre.py` and `mre.json` to your PC.
-The `adb` folder as well, unless you already have adb in your PATH.
+1. Grab the zip file from the [latest release](https://github.com/unalignedcoder/moonReader-exporter/releases).
+What you need are `mre.py`, `mre.json` and the `adb` folder as well, unless you already have adb in your PATH.
 2. Install the required Python library for HTML parsing:
     ```bash
     pip install beautifulsoup4